dominikcebula/ResoSwitch/README.md

 - The app uses an INI file named after the executable (e.g., `ResoSwitch.ini`).
 - Each resolution is a section with `label`, `width`, `height`, and `shortcut` attributes.
+- **Autostart** can be toggled from the tray menu.
+When enabled, the app will start automatically with Windows; when disabled, it will not.
 - Example:

 ```